TudorMihaiNicusor/Block-game-search-algorithms-AI/README.md

 # Block-game-search-algorithms-AI
-block puzzle solved using search algorithms with Python Turtle interface
+block puzzle solved using search algorithms with a Python Turtle interface